RafaGago/mini-async-log-c/readme.md

 Asynchronous logging
 --------------------

-When timestamping at the producer thread is enabled, there is the theoretical possibility that some entries show timestamps that go backwards in time some fractions of a second.
+When timestamping at the producer thread is enabled (the default is platform dependant), there is the theoretical possibility that some entries show timestamps that go backwards in time some fractions of a second.
 This is expected.
 Consider this case:

 - Thread 1: gets timestamp.